bootstrapworld/curriculum/lessons/Data-Science/choosing-your-dataset/langs/en-us/slides.md

 - Open the starter file for your chosen dataset and save a copy.
 - In the Definitions Area, use `random-rows` to define *at least three* tables of different sizes: `tiny-sample`, `small-sample`, and `medium-sample`.
-- Make a copy of @starter-file{exploration-paper} and share it with your partner(s) and your teacher.
+- Make a copy of @starter-file{exploration-project} and share it with your partner(s) and your teacher.

 ---
 {layout="Investigate"}
 # Exploring Your Dataset

-Collaborate with your partner(s), to fill in the first two pages of your @starter-file{exploration-paper}, drawing on the thinking you did on @printable-exercise{pages/my-dataset.adoc}.
+Collaborate with your partner(s), to fill in the first two pages of your @starter-file{exploration-project}, drawing on the thinking you did on @printable-exercise{pages/my-dataset.adoc}.

 Remember: More than one person can work on a google doc at the same time!
 If you have access to two computers, someone can work on page 1 while someone else works on page 2!